Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 		<td>The team has not had to hire new engineers in the last year, and so this competency cannot be met</td>
 	</tr>
 </table>

+A copy of the <a href="https://docs.google.com/spreadsheets/d/1V0LIbCQtJsi2iowfJnRTDr4Na4LhNAlJ_UHl9dDQs00/edit" class="o-typography-link--external">Engineering Progression Tracker (Google Sheet)</a> is useful for keeping track of progress.

 ### Domain-specific competencies